 The config file may have multiple Screen sections.
 There must be at least one, for the "screen" being used.
-A "screen" represents the binding of a graphics device (Device section) and a monitor (Monitor section).
+A "screen" represents the binding of a graphics device (Device section) and one or more monitors (Monitor sections).
 A Screen section is considered "active" if it is referenced by an active ServerLayout section or by the -screen command line option.
 If neither of those is present, the first Screen section found in the config file is considered the active one.